-Salmo trutta – Colouration, Identification, and Introduction into New Zealand
+Salmo trutta – Colouration, Identification, and Introduction into New Zealand.
+All the trout pictured on this page are brown trout Salmo trutta.

 The brown trout has been by far the most successful of all the freshwater fishes introduced throughout New Zealand in the latter half of the 1800s.